chaidiscovery/chai-lab/README.md

 chai fold --use-msa-server --msa-server-url "https://api.internalcolabserver.com" input.fasta output_folder
 ```

+We also provide additional utility functions for tasks such as MSA file format conversion; see `chai --help` for details.

 ### Programmatic inference

 The main entrypoint into the Chai-1 folding code is through the `chai_lab.chai1.run_inference` function.
 The following script demonstrates how to programmatically provide inputs to the model, and obtain a list of PDB files for downstream analysis: